kaisdukes/health-tracker/docs/2023-workout-log.md

 Some downsides:

-1.These boosters have some risk
+1. These boosters have some risk
-2.They need to be cycled on/off
+2. They need to be cycled on/off
-3.You can't take them all the time
+3. You can't take them all the time

 To stay safe, after the 4-month cycle I'm going to get blood tests done to see if there are any liver issues.